 For those of you still willing to pre-plan, the best resource I came across for ZTLs is Accessibilita Centri Storici – a local website that provides rough maps of ZTL zones for the bigger towns across Italy.

-But what to do if my accommodation is in the ZTL zone?
+What to do if my accommodation in Sicily is in the ZTL zone?

-If you are staying in ZTL zone, you will either have to park outside it, or contact your host and let them know you are arriving by a rental car.
-Sometimes host of accommodation will be able to activate a daily pass for you (but we haven’t tried this, so not sure how often that works).
+If you are staying in a ZTL zone, you will either have to park outside it, or contact your host and let them know you are arriving by a rental car.
+Sometimes the host of accommodation will be able to activate a daily pass for you (as mentioned above, in Palermo you can get one relatively easily).

-Roads in Sicily are varied with many of them being quite challenging mostly because they are often narrow and windy.
+Roads in Sicily are varied with some of them being quite challenging mostly because they are often narrow and windy.
+The types of main roads and local roads in Sicily can be classified as follows:

-Then there are SS (Strada Statale) – two-way (one lane each) roads.
-Those are crossing relaxed countryside and impossibly scenic coasts.
+- Then there are SS (Strada Statale) – two-way (one lane each) roads.
+Those are the mostly quiet roads in Sicily that run along the countryside and impossibly scenic coasts.

-However, the most notorious “roads” you can find in old towns.
+- However, the most notorious “roads” you can find are located in old towns.
 Those are crazy narrow alleyways only good enough for one small car to squeeze through.
 And only a real Sicilian can do it with a breeze.

 If you manage to pass an alleyway without any help, you may have some Sicilian blood running through your veins.
 In general, avoid tiny medieval streets by all means.